QubesOS/qubes-doc/customization/disposablevm-customization.md

        [user@dom0 ~]$ qvm-prefs disp-sys-usb autostart true

 7. Users should now follow instructions on [How to hide USB controllers from dom0](/doc/usb/#how-to-hide-all-usb-controllers-from-dom0)
+8. At this point your mouse may not work.
+In which case you should follow this qubes guide https://www.qubes-os.org/doc/usb/

+Edit the qubes.InputMouse policy file in dom0, which is located here:

+/etc/qubes-rpc/policy/qubes.InputMouse

+Add a line like this to the top of the file:

+disp-sys-usb dom0 allow,user=root

 #### Starting the DisposableVMs ####